Thomas Rouse Trail

 07 Newcastle Monument on Commons Drive West of Trail

-08 Trail Ascending Stairs to Small Park
+08 Trail Ascending Steps to Overlook

 0.6 miles Incomplete 0 Roads, 0 Driveways